A Richard Chaffers Bowl, circa 1758-60

 The pattern features a small riverside dwelling, next to which is a large organic structure, probably a fanciful rock.
 It is this element that gives the pattern its modern-day name.
 Other aspects of the painted design are the island covered in vegetation and a fisherman in a sampan.
 The pattern is at once detailed and naive, the artist having achieved this result with a combination of lines and dots from a simple brush or pencil stroke.

-River and harbour scenes often occur on eighteenth-century Liverpool porcelain and delftware, no doubt due to the city’s location on the Mersey river.
+River and harbour scenes often occur on 18th-century Liverpool porcelain and delftware, no doubt due to the city’s location on the Mersey river.

 The Chaffers manufactory produced some of the earliest porcelain in Liverpool, and his wares are particularly fine and collectable.
 On December 10th 1756, the following advertisement was placed in Williamson’s Liverpool Advertiser: